Monday, October 7, 2024

 b) DGAQA is Quality Assurance Authority (§ 3.1.
 Subpart ‘A’, IMTAR-21).

-c) ‘Main Contractor’ is a general term used for the organization having total responsibilities of any or all activities of the development/modification/production/delivery and follow on support of the Air System/Airborne Store.
-The responsibilities of the main contractor are shown at (§ 3.2.
+c) ‘Main Contractor’ is a general term used for the organization having total responsibilities for any or all activities of the development/modification/production/delivery and follow-up support of the Air System/Airborne Store.
+The responsibilities of the main contractor are shown in (§ 3.2.
 Subpart ‘A’, IMTAR-21).

-e) The User Services are to provide user requirements for development of an Air System/Airborne Store. (§3.3 Subpar ‘A’ IMTAR-21).
+e) The User Services are to provide user requirements for the development of an Air System/Airborne Store. (§3.3 Subpart ‘A’ IMTAR-21).

-f) The flight test department of the Main Contractor or any Services HQ authorized flight testing agency are responsible for the flight testing of Air Systems and Airborne Stores (§ 5.2.3 part 2, Ch 5, DDPMAS [4]).
-Responsibilities are indicated at (§3.4 Subpar ‘A’ IMTAR-21).
+f) The flight test department of the Main Contractor or any Services HQ authorized flight-testing agency is responsible for the flight testing of Air Systems and Airborne Stores (§ 5.2.3, Ch 5, Pt, IMAP 2023 [4]).
+Responsibilities of the flight test agencies are indicated in (§3.4 Subpart ‘A’ IMTAR-21).

 3. Airworthiness of Unmanned Aerial System (UAS)

-Military UAVs find extremely useful applications in both intelligence gathering as well as arms dropping in hostile areas where manned aircraft deployment is considered dangerous.
-Though military UAVs are mainly flying in military airspace, considering the risk of collateral damages, military UAV flights are also desirable to be regulated to maintain safety and security of flying.
-The regulation is through proper military type certification of the UAV as well as appropriate flight authorization and operational control.
+Military UAVs find extremely useful applications in both intelligence gathering as well as arms dropping in hostile areas where a manned aircraft deployment is considered dangerous.
+Though military UAVs mostly fly in military airspace, considering the risk of collateral damages, military UAV flights are also desirable to be regulated to maintain the safety and security of flying.
+The regulation is through proper military-type certification of the UAV as well as appropriate flight authorization and operational control.

-DDPMAS-75 and DDPMAS-2002 did not include military certification of Unmanned Aircraft.
-DDPMAS – 2002 categorically indicated in it preface that, “This document is not applicable for unmanned aircraft and missiles unless such UAVs and missiles are carried on manned aircraft” [4].
+DDPMAS-75 and DDPMAS-2002 did not include military certification of Unmanned Aircraft as airworthiness functioned to be performed by CMILAC/DGAQA.
+DDPMAS – 2002 categorically indicated in its preface that, “This document is not applicable for unmanned aircraft and missiles unless such UAVs and missiles are carried on any manned aircraft” [3].
 This implied that these were not considered as Air Systems and were treated as airborne stores only.
-For airworthiness assurance, therefore they were to be dealt with like any other airborne stores for the purpose of military certification.
-Section 21 B2 of the IMTAR 21 [5], however, defines the military type certification procedure for ab-initio development of “Unmanned Aerial Systems” (UAS) for military applications.
+For airworthiness assurance, therefore, they were to be dealt with like any other airborne stores for the purpose of military certification.
+Section 21 B2 of the IMTAR 21 [5], defines the military-type certification procedure for ab initio development of “Unmanned Aerial Systems” (UAS) for military applications.

-Military Airworthiness is ensured by following procedures and meeting technical requirements defined in IMTAR.
-The general procedure for airworthiness is defined in Subpar A of the IMTAR – 21.
-This Subpart introduces the General procedure followed in the Indian Military regulatory framework for Project Initiation, Ab-initio development process, Production, Continued & Continuing Airworthiness, Indigenous Substitution, and Organisation Approvals.
+The general procedure for military airworthiness is defined in Subpar A of the IMTAR–21.
+This Subpart introduces the General procedure followed in the Indian Military regulatory framework for Project Initiation, Ab-initio development process, Production, Continued & Continuing Airworthiness, Indigenous Substitution, and Organisational Approvals.
 The procedures to be followed during various phases in the life cycle of an Air System/Airborne Store are elaborated.
-In this paper, we will be discussing only on ‘Ab-initio Development’ of Unmanned Aerial System
+In this document, we will be discussing only on ‘Ab-initio Development’ of Unmanned Aerial Systems.

 3.2 Project Initiation and Feasibility Study